Daves1245/cs-wiki/linux/linux.md

 ### The Virtual File System

-Before we talk about anything else, we should first distinguish two different types of filesystems.
+Before we talk about anything else, we should first distinguish two different types of [[filesystems]].
 There's the standard physical filesystem that we're used to understanding.
 And, there's the _Virtual_ File System (VFS) that you've likely interacted with far more often.

 When we talk about the physical filesystem, we often understand it quite well.
 But let's see why one is created: When Linux is installed onto a partition, the first thing we give it is a (hopefully) unused partition with nothing on it.
 So the first thing the linux installer does, is it splits the contiguous partition into physical files on disk, where each/file/path refers to a specific region of bytes on the partition to read/write from, and it stores metadata to keep track of which regions of bytes are for which files.
 Linux prefers the ext4 format for such data management on the physical filesystem.